concko/PortAIO/README.md

+# PLEASE FUCKING READ THIS, IF YOU REPORT AN ISSUE THAT CAN BE ANSWERED HERE YOU WILL BE BLOCKED FROM MY GIT.
 # Welcome to PortAIO's Official Github
 - https://github.com/berbb/PortAIO is the official GitHub.
 - https://discord.gg/0zNgmm6ziPDoOfbZ is the official PortAIO discord channel.